AhmedElabd96/systemjs/docs/system-register.md

 #### Let and Uninitialized Bindings

 Due to the hoisting of variable declarations into the outer scope, it is assumed that `let` or `const` should be converted into `var` statements.
-While TDZ errors are not maintained (it is possible to set a variable before it is declared), the primary goal of the module format is that functional ES module code should be fully supported through System.register, and the converse that functional System.register code be functional ES module code is not a requirement of the format.
+While TDZ errors are not maintained (it is possible to set a variable before it is declared), the primary goal of the module format is that functional ES module code should be fully supported through PentaSystem.register, and the converse that functional PentaSystem.register code be functional ES module code is not a requirement of the format.
 As such, since functional ES module code should not have to rely on top-level TDZ errors for normal operation, this seems a suitable compromise for the format.

 Top-level bindings that are uninitialized should still be exported with undefined values to ensure they contribute the module shape.